Scholars

 TL1 Bio: I have a background and M.S. degree in Cancer Biology.
 As a Ph.D.
 Candidate in the Department of Biochemistry and Molecular Biology at Howard University, I have chosen to investigate the functional role of RASAL2 in prostate cancer.
 RASAL2 is an inhibitor of the Ras protooncogene which is mutated in roughly 30% of human cancers and is known to cooperate with Myc, another well-known oncogene.
 My goal is to establish the biology of RASAL2 in the prostate and the molecular mechanism regulating its expression.
 Successful completion of this proposal will not only provide more insight into the biology of RASAL2 in the prostate but can potentially identify it as a novel marker to exploit for therapeutic intervention.
 This is significant since RASAL2 can act as tumor suppressor and driver of disease progression in different cancers.

-Name: Alan Fowler
+Name: Alan Fowler, PhD

 Emailajf115@georgetown.edu